orlando/travel/README.md

 ## Goal

-Save the location where I, at least, made a commit for a real project.
-It can be personal or from work.
+Save the location of the places I've visited/stayed.